 On Saturday 28th May two services are running, for example, with the first calling at all stations between London bridge and Dartford.

 Abbey Wood: 9am

-If Crossrail is running, it’s also quick 10 minutes from Canary Wharf to Abbey Wood on the Elizabeth Line for easy step-free changes at Abbey Wood and avoids the need for those in parts of east London going into central London.
+And with Crossrail it’s also quick 10 minutes from Canary Wharf to Abbey Wood on the Elizabeth Line for easy step-free changes at Abbey Wood and avoids the need for those in parts of east London going into central London.

 They could of course take HS1 from Stratford, though that is normally more expensive.